What's Being Done

 Over the years, there has been a perceptible shift in on-the-ground conversations - and in the media - with more of a focus on the need for responsible recreation and stewardship in order to ensure sustainable use.
 Thanks, everyone!

-The OWC and Cows and Fish have been organizing willow harvesting and riparian restoration events along Dutch Creek in the fall.
+The OWC and Cows and Fish have been organizing willow harvesting and riparian restoration events in the headwaters each fall.
 Together with volunteers, we plant willow and install fencing and signage to stabilize areas near the streambank and protect important habitat.
 We are pleased to report that 94% of the willows planted at the 2015 Restoration Event survived and were growing in 2016.

 Recreation Advisory Committee